smacademic/project-cgkm/docs/Normalization-and-Optimization-of-Schema.md

 | AID | TID | Title | Description | Due Date | Location |
 | --- | --- | --- | --- | --- | --- |

-**Candidate Keys:** The combination of AID and TID is the only candidate key.
+**Candidate Keys:** TID is the only candidate key.

 ### Functional Dependencies:

-(AID, TID) -> Title
+TID -> Title

-(AID, TID) -> Description
+TID -> Description

-(AID, TID) -> Due Date
+TID -> Due Date

-(AID, TID) -> Location
+TID -> Location

 **1NF:** Task is in first normal form because there are no composite attributes in this table and all non-key attributes depend on a key-attribute.

 **2NF:** There are no partial dependencies because all non-key attributes depend on whole candidate-keys, therefore the Task table is in second normal form.

 **3NF:** There are no transitive dependencies because there are no non-key attributes that depend on something other than a candidate key.
-Title, Description, DueDate, and Location all depend upon the combination of the AID and TID.
+AID, Title, Description, DueDate, and Location all depend upon TID.
 Therefore, the Task table is in third normal form.

 **BCNF:** There are no key-attribute dependencies because all key attributes do not depend on anything other than a candidate key.
 Therefore, the Task table is in Boyce-Codd normal form.